Gal Min To L Min

 The Conversion Factor: Gallons to Liters

 The core of converting gal/min to L/min lies in understanding the relationship between gallons and liters.
-One US gallon is equivalent to approximately 3.78541 liters.
 This conversion factor is the key to our calculations.
-It's important to note that there's also a UK gallon, which has a slightly different volume, but for the purpose of this article, we'll focus on the US gallon.
+78541 liters.
+One US gallon is equivalent to approximately 3.you'll want to note that there's also a UK gallon, which has a slightly different volume, but for the purpose of this article, we'll focus on the US gallon.

 Converting Gal/min to L/min: A Step-by-Step Guide